-This brief is a revision to previous Supplemental Instruction (SI) research (RRN 605).
-It summarizes the relationship between SI and classroom achievement for those students in the HSI/Title V Transfer Prep SI program at Crafton Hills College.
-The results include demographic information which has been disaggregated by ethnicity, gender and age.
+The aim of this brief is to summarize the relationship between supplemental instruction (SI) and classroom achievement for those students in the Title V Transfer Prep SI program at Crafton Hills College.
+Overall, the findings indicate that SI is related to student course success.